jeffreyevans/spatialEco/README.md

           download.prism - Batch download of monthly gridded PRISM climate data

           effect.size - Cohen's-d effect size with pooled sd for a control and experimental group

+          erase.points - Erases points inside or outside a polygon feature class

+          focal.lmetrics - Landscape metrics using a focal window

+          fuzzySum - Calculates the fuzzy sum of a vector

           gaussian.kernel - Creates a Gaussian Kernel of specified size and sigma

           group.pdf - Creates a probability density plot of y for each group of x

           hexagons - Create hexagon polygon “fishnet” of defined size and extent.

+          hybrid.kmeans - Clustering using hierarchical clustering to define cluster-centers in k-means

           idw.smoothing - Distance weighted smoothing (IDW) of a variable in a spatial point object.
 The function is a smoothing interpolator at the point observation(s) level using a distance-weighted mean.